biqqles/deconstruct/README.md

 pip install https://github.com/biqqles/deconstruct/archive/master.zip
 ```

 Built wheels are also available under [Releases](https://github.com/biqqles/deconstruct/releases), as is a changelog.
+The latest release is version 0.5.

-deconstruct has no dependencies but requires Python >= 3.6 as it makes use of the class annotations added in that release (see [PEP 526](https://www.python.org/dev/peps/pep-0526/)).
+deconstruct has no dependencies but requires Python >= 3.6 as it makes use of the class annotation syntax added in that release (see [PEP 526](https://www.python.org/dev/peps/pep-0526/)).

 ## API listing

 ### Struct(buffer: bytes)
 Subclass this to define your own structs.
-Subclasses should only contain field definitions of C types defined in this package (more on this [below](#c-types)).
+Subclasses should only declare fields of C types defined in this package.

-When you instantiate your Struct with a `bytes` object, deconstruct creates a format string and uses it to unpack that buffer.
-In the instance, deconstruct types will be replaced with their equivalent Python types for use (e.g. `bytes` for `char`, `int` for `schar` and `float` for `double`).
+When you instantiate your Struct with a [bytes-like object](https://docs.python.org/3/glossary.html#term-bytes-like-object), deconstruct creates a format string and uses it to unpack that buffer.
+In the instance, C types will be replaced with their equivalent Python types for use (e.g. `bytes` for `char`, `int` for `schar` and `float` for `double`).
+All types available for use in struct field definitions and their details are documented in the table [below](#c-types).

 #### Attributes
 |Name            |Type       |Description   |